Are you currently pregnant and considering natural childbirth without pain medication?

 Whether you decide to go with a Ob/Gyn doctor from a clinic or hospital, midwife, or Birth Center, make sure that your primary healthcare provider is onboard with your choice to birth naturally and unmedicated.
 Even if you like the person but they are trying to tell you the “normal” (i.e. American) way to give birth, then don’t hesitate to ADVOCATE for yourself.

 If you want to have a natural, unmedicated birth, first have it in your mind that you will do it and then write it down on paper.
-Your birth plan can include contingency plans if labor isn’t progressing on its own, but it helps to have a tangible plan to stick to in case you decide to change your mind while in the throes of labor.
+Your birth plan can include comfort measures to deal with labor pain, contingency plans if labor isn’t progressing on its own, but it helps to have a tangible plan to stick to in case you decide to change your mind while in the throes of labor.

 There’s a reason that giving birth is called “labor.”
 It takes a lot of strength and stamina to go through a natural birth.
 I did prenatal yoga everyday and took walks frequently to build up my resilience and stamina.
 Aside from my occasional McDonalds runs and splurges on fried chicken and ice cream, I ate pretty healthy.